Some people just have that magic touch when it comes to music. And as we found out, country music is full of these talented people.

 18. Hank Williams

-Finally, we have Hank Williams on the list.
+Up next on the list, we have Hank Williams.
 He is one of the most influential musicians in country music history.

 Williams rose to fame after singing songs on a local radio show in Mongomery, Alabama.
 He started his own band called the Drifting Cowboys, which grew popular throughout Alabama, Georgia, and Florida.